 The First Milk Or Colostrum

 If your puppy could not nurse during its first day, giving it oral doses of blood serum or plasma from a healthy dog is one way veterinarians have tried to compensate for the lack of colostrum. (read here) After the first day (or perhaps 2 days – we are unsure), the puppy looses its ability to absorb most of the antibodies in colostrum.
 When colostrum was missing, you need to be especially sanitary when handling and feeding the puppy.
 Perhaps it might benefit from daily probiotics, yogurt, Bene-Bac® or other probiotic supplements.
-We really do not know when it comes to puppies, but these products appear to increase the health of colostrum-deprived pre-term human babies. (read here) It is better to give smaller amounts of these probiotic products over long periods than a whole lot at once.
-If the helpful bacteria within these gels or pastes are going to prosper in your puppy, it only takes a few organisms to seed its intestines.
-If its intestinal tract is not ready or hospitable to these bacteria, no amount will overcome that.
+We really do not know when it comes to puppies, but these products appear to increase the health of colostrum-deprived pre-term human babies. (read here) It is better to give smaller amounts of these probiotic products over long periods than a large amount at any one time.
+If the helpful bacteria within these gels or pastes are going to prosper in your puppy, it only takes a few organisms to “seed” its intestines.
+If its intestinal tract is not ready or hospitable to these bacteria, no amount of probiotic will overcome that.

 What To Feed The Puppy

 I prefer to feed puppies a powdered Esbilac™ formula which I prepare from the powder before use.
 The chief reason I use the dry formula is that it is more economical – I feed a lot of infant animals.
 But you can use their canned product.
 It can be easier to find around town quickly, and it doesn’t need to sit in your refrigerator for several hours to smoothly dissolve as reconstituted powder requires.